 This is a busy market town with a large cobbled market square.
 There are interesting inns and houses, many of the eighteenth century when Thirsk was an important posting station.

 Thirsk is divided by the Cod Beck, a tributary of the River Swale which may have formed the marshy ground of Viking times.
 By the eighteenth century Thirsk had developed into an important coaching stop at the centre of a crossroads and was noted for its many coaching inns.
 Thirsk’s oldest inns include the Three Tuns, dating back to 1698 and The Golden Fleece that is thought to date back to Tudor times.

 Wight was born in Sunderland but grew up in Glasgow where he qualified as a vet in 1939.
-He was briefly a vet in Sunderland before heading for a practice in Thirsk in 1940 where he would live the rest of the days.
-He retained a passion for Sunderland Football Club throughout his life.
+He was briefly a vet in Sunderland before heading for a practice in Thirsk in 1940 where he would live the rest of his days.
+He retained a passion for Sunderland Football Club throughout his life and was made Honorary Life President of the club in 1991.
 Wight’s books, which were famously adapted for television, capture life in the rural farming communities of North Yorkshire in times gone by.

 Thirsk is also famed as the birthplace of Thomas Lord (born 1755) the founder of Lords Cricket Club in London.
 Lord was born at 16 Kirkgate and this house is now the home of the Thirsk Museum which celebrates the local history of the town.
 It includes historic farming items and cricket memorabilia.